-- melt the chocolate and butter in a double boiler or a bowl which is set over some boiling water, but don’t over heat and don’t allow the bowl to touch the hot water and remove from heat as soon as the chocolate is almost all melted.
-Then stir off the heat until its all melted (a good quality chocolate will melt easily and quickly as I learned on the Lindt petit gateaux course)
+- melt the chocolate and butter in a double boiler or a bowl which is set over some boiling water, but don’t overheat and don’t allow the bowl to touch the hot water and remove from heat as soon as the chocolate is almost all melted.
+Then stir off the heat until its all melted (good quality chocolate will melt easily and quickly as I learned on the Lindt petit gateaux course)

 - beat the eggs and 70gms of the sugar with an electric mixer until the volume expands to roughly 4 times

 - Heat the remaining 140gms of sugar with 100ml of water until dissolved and allow it to boil for about 1 -2 minutes (it will be a light syrup)

 - Pour this syrup into the chocolate and butter mixture and allow to cool a little bit

 - Pour the chocolate into the egg mixture and mix through until all combined and then pour into the baking tin

 - Take a piece of tin foil and wrap this around the cake tin.
 It will prevent any water from leaking in.